 Treatment – what treatment will I be offered for my foot ulcer?

-Your GP practice will refer you to a specialist podiatrist and / or vascular service to look into why your foot wound is not healing.
+You should be referred to a specialist podiatrist and / or vascular service to look into why your foot wound is not healing.
+Treatment may involve:

 Further reading around (diabetic) foot ulcers

-You can find out more about the how to look after your feet:
+You can find out more about how to look after your feet:

 Diabetes UK (Web page)